 Jesus though King did not enter Jerusalem in glory but on a donkey.
 Emphasise the difference in the concept of Christian leadership.
 The people welcomed him with palms, which were normally used to welcome royalty in those days.

 To keep the story moving, it is best not to touch on the doctrinal aspects of the Eucharist, which is best left to a session specifically devoted to it.
-When Jesus predicted that one of them at the table will betray him, Peter declared he will stay with Jesus even if the others were to leave him.
+When Jesus predicted that one of them at the table would betray him, Peter declared he would stay with Jesus even if the others were to leave him.
 Mention Judas leaving early to betray Jesus.